AfshinEfati/laravel-module-generator/docs-site/content/en/quickstart.md

 composer require efati/laravel-module-generator
 ```

-MkDocs build automation is already configured in the repository, so installing the dependency locally is the only prerequisite.
+The docs site (Nuxt + Tailwind) lives in `docs-site/` and deploys automatically from GitHub Actions, so installing the package is the only prerequisite.

 ## 2. Publish configuration and stubs (optional)